Government Use of Electronic Signatures

 Government E-signature Success Stories

 Since the passage of electronic signature legislation, there have been some very significant government success stories that are worthy of highlighting on the twentieth anniversary of the ESIGN Act.
+Here are a few examples of how different agencies are using DocuSign for government.

 From housing authorities to ACA marketplaces